-That was the mindset I grew up with, though I suspect the place was likely ailing with a some other batch of unnecessary meanness even before I showed up in my lace socks and fancy dresses, fidgeting on kneelers and eating cereal from my place in the pew.
+That was the mindset I grew up with, though I suspect the place was likely ailing with some other batch of unnecessary meanness even before I showed up in my lace socks and fancy dresses, fidgeting on kneelers and eating cereal from my place in the pew.
 No matter how bright your rainbow, there’s always at least one grumpy crayon in the box.
 And grumpy crayons can dull any color if colored over, no matter how bright the picture you start with.

 I saw a lot of people come and go from my spot in the bench, and I can’t say, in all of my time there, I ever actually saw someone go because of beliefs.
 It’s kind of surprising, if I think of it; there’s a lot of crazy stuff on the record books that are a hard sell if you haven’t grown up with it, but overall, no one ever really seems to care about all that, that I can think of.

-But that does bring up a point worth mentioning.
-I’d reckon people may not leave for beliefs in most cases, but they do leave on account of intimacy becoming sour or inadequate, when people’s general lack of consideration has worn them down and the desire for justice gets mixed with a demand for retribution.
+It seemed to me people left more on account of intimacy becoming sour or inadequate, when people’s general lack of consideration had worn them down and the desire for justice got mixed with a demand for retribution.
 The ability to leave is a luxury people are used to manipulating.
 There’s an implied mobility which compensates when people do not or are not cared for, when a place or person lacks growth, respect or love, or perhaps even, when they demand too much.